DaveVoorhis/Spoing/README.md

 Spoing is a set of libraries and sample source code to simplify building and deploying lightweight, fast-loading, cross-platform (Windows, Linux and MacOS) desktop and Web applications from one pure Java source code base.
-No XML, CSS, HTML, or Javascript is required.
+No XML, CSS, HTML, Javascript, or significantly-different Web/desktop source is required.

 If you want to quickly write and deploy an application to run on any desktop and/or the Web, Spoing makes it easy to do it.